 Preparing flat beds with white-on-black plastic mulch for our Brassica trial plots.

 The rainy spring in NY has delayed some field plantings, but there has been no delay in planting the high tunnel trials.
 Inside the high tunnel, there are raised beds with drip irrigation and black plastic mulch to maintain soil moisture.
-This year, the high tunnel is home to pepper seed varieties, organic cucumbers, organic summer squash, lisianthus, and calla lilies.
+This year, the high tunnel is home to pepper seed varieties, organic cucumbers, organic summer squash, and lisianthus.